vivrii/Autohotkey/README.md

 open windows terminal, that's it ---UNLESS you have a valid path copied in ur clipboard, then you open a terminal at that location---

+## Win + Shift + G
+same as Win + Shift + T however the terminal is opened to the profile named: "Git Bash"

 ## Win + Shift + V
 acts on the contents of the clipboard, so far only supports local files and "urls"